icza/backscanner/README.md

 Ever needed or wondered how to efficiently search for something in a log file, but starting at the end and going backward?
 Here's your solution.

-Package `backscanner` provides a scanner similar to `bufio.Scanner` that reads and returns lines in reverse order, starting at a given position (which may be the end of the input) and going backward.
+Package `backscanner` provides a scanner similar to `bufio.Scanner`, but it reads and returns lines in reverse order, starting at a given position (which may be the end of the input) and going backward.